 What is the Herd Book?

-The Herd Book is a database that holds the pedigree records of the Breeder member’s stock.
+The Herd Book is the database that holds the pedigree records of the Breeder member’s stock.

 Members are responsible for keeping correct pedigree records.

-Each breed is separated in a table for ease in searching and adding pedigree data.
+Multiple breeds may be added to one breeders herd.
+Each breeder may create a composite pedigree that is complete with all breed information.
 This allows a breeder to create complete composite and breed up printable pedigrees.
 (F1, F2, F3, etc)

 The ‘Stud’ Book consists of stock listed in the breeder member data base that has been inspected by two ‘judges’ approved by the Meat Goat Society.
 Judges approved may be (ABGA) judges, Australian, and South African accredited judges and inspectors approved by the Meat Goat Society.
 ‘Stud’ stock will receive a permanent sealed certificate from the Meat Goat Society.
 Cost is $10.00 per certificate.